Postgraduate Applications Centre - UCC FAQ

 *First time PAC Users must create a PAC login user name (email address) and password before making an application, please select the appropriate login register section located on the right navigation menu of the PAC home page.

 Yes, there are 2 pages that need to be completed.
-The format varies for research and taught applications, samples application forms can be found here:
+The format varies for research and taught applications, sample application forms can be found here:

 You fill in an online application form and then upload (electronic copies to PAC) or post in (to PAC) other supporting documentation in hard copy format.

 Yes.
 The first page of the online application form, with the exception of entering a College student number, must be filled in.
-After this point your application can be saved at any time by ticking the I wish to save my incomplete application and exit option at the bottom of the page.
-Thereafter, to complete your application you have already saved, go to the “Application Status” section of the online application system and select Continue application.
+After this point your application can be saved at any time by clickinig the ticking the save option at the bottom of the page.
+Thereafter, to complete your application you have already saved, go to the “My Account” section of the online application system and select the Continue option for your Incomplete application.

 Please look at sample application form in Q2 above to see what you are likely to be asked during the application process.
 Please look how to check your application status in Q17 below

 In any one year, you may not present more than ONE application to UCC’s taught postgraduate programmes and one application to UCC’s research postgraduate programmes.
-You may include up to five programmes in your taught application and three programme choices in your research application.
+You may include up to THREE programmes in your taught application and THREE programme choices in your research application.

-If after applying, you wish to add more course choices/programmes to your application and you have NOT applied for the full cohort of five course choices:-
+If after applying, you wish to add more course choices/programmes to your application and you have NOT applied for the full cohort of THREE course choices:-

 Maybe you have typed the letter O rather than the number 0.
 A course code consists of 5 characters.
 The first two are CK, an alphabet letter and two numbers, e.g. CKC02